 “I am so glad to hear it.”
 Peterson extended his arm toward the elevator.
 “Please come this way,” he said, and led the way across the smooth marble.

 With the enigmatic Miss Bentley still on his mind, as they passed the reception desk Cole turned his head to thank her, and she acknowledged him with a cool smile.
-He grinned a little self-consciously, then hurried after Peterson to the elevator.
-The door had remained open, awaiting them, and they stepped into its dark interior.
+He grinned a little self-consciously, then hurried after Peterson.
+The elevator door had remained open, awaiting them, and they stepped into its dark interior.

 “Thank you so much for coming.
 How was the drive?” asked Peterson, leaning forward and brushing his index finger over the number 6.